aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 remain ahead of calibration.
 The browser stores the current session ID locally and resumes status polling after a page reload.

-The web evidence policy differs from the standalone CLI in one documented way.
+The web evidence policy differs from the command-line utility in one documented way.
 The CLI retains its conservative default of failing when any detected bad frame is unmatched.
 The web page ignores and reports unmatched bad frames, then continues only if at least seven matched failures and every other existing evidence check pass.
 Unused normal frames and structurally rejected files are also reported rather than silently treated as evidence.

+Uploaded source FITS are deleted before the worker publishes either a successful or failed final status.
+Consequently, a result visible in the browser guarantees that its source uploads are no longer retained.
+The small manifest, result, report, and audit log remain for up to seven days.

+Interrupted uploads do not depend on the browser returning to the page for eventual cleanup.
+Calibration sessions are private scratch data and have no FITS database row, so normal database-backed FITS expiry cannot identify them.
+The regular indi-allsky asset-expiration job now runs the calibration session's fixed seven-day cleanup alongside its ordinary work.
+Since that job normally runs at day/night transitions, an abandoned partial upload is removed on the first regular expiration pass after it becomes seven days old.
+Starting a new calibration session also performs the same cleanup immediately.

-On success, the page shows only the seven camera-specific values actually derived by calibration: four Bayer gains, source saturation threshold, and two highlight blend boundaries.
+On success, the page switches to a results-only view showing the seven camera-specific values actually derived by calibration: four Bayer gains, source saturation threshold, and two highlight blend boundaries.
 Detection thresholds, sample step, chunk size, and operational switches are validated/current values rather than measurements and are not presented as derived.
 The complete human-readable report is available through an owner-checked download route.
-Source FITS are deleted immediately after either success or failure; the small manifest, report, result, and audit log remain until session expiry.
+Returning to the page restores that result without restoring the browser's file selection. **Reset / recalibrate** deletes the retained result/report session and returns the page to its original file-selection state.
+An incomplete upload cannot be resumed after navigation, so it is cancelled and removed when the page is revisited.

 Administrators can choose **Apply values and reload** after a successful run.
+The result is compared with the currently loaded seven measured settings.
+An exact match is identified next to the button; differences below deliberately narrow per-field tolerances are described as effectively equivalent, because applying them is unlikely to change repaired pixels noticeably.
 The action verifies that the active configuration is still the same version used when calibration started, writes only the seven measured values through indi-allsky's normal versioned configuration save path, and queues a normal